 Look at a Champ car and consider how radical its appearance is compared to a passenger car.
 Consider also that a Champ car does not go much faster than the Veyron.
 The Veyron probably approaches the outer limits of the passenger car envelope, and we are unlikely to see much beyond the Veyron in terms of performance.

 This is, in other words, as good as it gets.

-For more information on the Bugatti Veyron and other high-performance luxury cars, check out the links on the next page.
+For more information on the Bugatti Veyron and other high-performance luxury cars, check out the links below.

 - Quiz Corner: Bugatti Veyron Quiz